10 Best Data Storage for December 2025

 Key Catalysts

-• Strong free cash flow $1.22B enabling shareholder returns
+• Strong free cash flow of $1.2 billion enabling reinvestment and shareholder returns

 Risk Factors